asim-v/home_surveillance/Readme.md

 ### Docker ###

-The docker image is based on nvcr.io/nvidia/l4t-base:r32.3.1 and was tested on a Jetson Nano, but should also run on TX1, TX2, Xavier AGX and Xavier NX
+The docker image is currently broken... <strike>based on nvcr.io/nvidia/l4t-base:r32.3.1 and was tested on a Jetson Nano, but should also run on TX1, TX2, Xavier AGX and Xavier NX</strike>

 ---
 1) Clone Repo